-Don't Do Deviate from the NA's global strategy Make sure that inclusion priorities and objectives link in clearly with the rest of the NA's strategic plan Rush the planning process Take as much time as you need to discuss and debate your choices thoroughly in the strategy team.
+Don't Do Deviate from your organisation's global strategy Make sure that inclusion priorities and objectives link in clearly with the rest of the NA's strategic plan Rush the planning process Take as much time as you need to discuss and debate your choices thoroughly in the strategy team.
 Be overly ambitious Set boundaries for your plan which are challenging but are also realistic.
 Forget to consider how you will implement Be aware of what individual objectives might require in terms of time and resources before you prioritise them.
-Forget to keep the director up to date Take time to explain the logic behind the team's choices and decisions and get the director's approval before you move into the Implementation phase.
+Forget to keep the director up to date Take time to explain the logic behind the team's choices and decisions and get approval of the head of the organisation before you move into the Implementation phase.
 Define objectives which overlap, conflict or compete with one another Ensure that individual objectives are in alignment (i.e. that they fit together and compliment one another.)
 Delay implementation by trying to "perfect" your plan.
 See your strategic plan as a work in progress and start implementing as soon as possible.

-Once you have gone through the three steps in the Planning phase you have set the agenda for your strategic plan.
+Once you have gone through the three steps in the Planning phase you have your strategic plan.
 You now know the answer to the question:

-WHERE DO I WANT TO GO?
-I WILL GO THERE.
+WHERE DO WE WANT TO GO?
+WE WILL GO THERE.